bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 So I need to send a message to the pool with my personal job ID.
 I don't care what that is.
 The Coinbase ID that we negotiated a minute ago.
-Any flags that we want to communicate, Most of these are reserved for later.
+Any flags that we want to communicate, most of these are reserved for later.
 The time, the end time, same as Stratum V1.
 The nonce that you found, and the version, because ASIC boost is a thing that's not going away.
 You can set your own extra nonce size.